johndezr/pokeguestmon/README.md

 # pokeguestmon

-This template should help get you started developing with Vue 3 in Vite.
+This practice old project should help get you started developing with Vue 3 in Vite.
+(Old practice project with vue 3)

 ## Recommended IDE Setup